AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-3/serverAuthenticationOverview.md

 ### Server Requests the Password from the DB
 <!-- TODO @David Fill this out -->
-The server hit the get request route we set up and then runs a function to compare the inputted password with the password stored in the database.
+The server hits the get request route we set up and then runs a function to compare the inputted password with the password stored in the database.
 ### Server Compares the Return Values
 <!-- TODO @David Fill this out -->
 ```javascript